winitzki/scall/tutorial/programming_dhall.md

 -- For the least fixpoints:
 let T = ∀(a : Type) → ∀(b : Type) → (F a b → a) → (G a b → b) → a
 ```
-These formulas are simpler because all type quantifiers are outside any functors.
+These formulas are simpler because all type quantifiers are outside.
 To achieve that simplification, we will need to use the Church-Yoneda and the Church-co-Yoneda identities.
 Those identities say that a type with a fixpoint inside a functor is equivalent to a type whose quantifier is outside.
 For the greatest fixpoints, we will apply the Church-co-Yoneda identity, and for the least fixpoints, we will apply the Church-Yoneda identity.
-It remains to bring the type expressions `T` into the form suitable for applying those identities.
+It remains to bring the type expressions for `T` into the form suitable for applying those identities.

 First consider the case of the greatest fixpoints.
 Write the type expression for `T` that we last obtained: